twisted/pydoctor/README.rst

   scope when possible, when impossible, the theoretical runtime scopes are used.
 A warning can be reported when an annotation name is ambiguous (can be resolved to different names depending on the scope context) with option ``-v``.
+* Ensure that explicit annotation are honored when there are multiple declarations of the same name.
 * Use stricter verification before marking an attribute as constant:
    - instance variables are never marked as constant
    - a variable that has several definitions will not be marked as constant